What does that mean for advertisers?

 15) Run a Profitable Upsell Campaign

-According to research by Adobe, in the U.S., 41% of overall revenue comes from repeat customers.
+According to research by Adobe, 41% of overall revenue in the U.S. comes from repeat customers.

 The average revenue per visit for repeat purchasers in the U.S. is 497% higher compared to regular shoppers.
+That’s 5x better.

 A single look at this data hints that upsell campaigns are a potential goldmine.

-So, when was the last time you ran an upsell campaign?
+When was the last time you ran an upsell campaign?

 One upsell strategy is targeting people based on their recent purchases and offering related items.

-The above ad by Teabox illustrates that upselling as a Facebook ad strategy works nicely for B2C products.
-If you’re a B2B business, you may find more success with referrals and email marketing.
+But if you’re a B2B business, you may find more success with referrals and email marketing.
 In fact, 84% of B2B decision makers start the buying process with a referral.

 16) Nurture Leads with Relevant Content

-That’s why it would make sense to keep nurturing your leads even if you fail to convert them right away.
+That’s why you should continue to nurture your leads even if you fail to convert them right away.

-One way of doing this is running a lead nurturing content marketing campaign every few months.
+Run a lead nurturing content marketing campaign every few months.

 Another option is to celebrate the important milestones with your customers, fans, and leads like Pipedrive did.

-When setting up remarketing and lead nurturing campaigns, use Facebook Custom Audiences to reach people in your email lists, past website visitors, and many other lead segments.
+When setting up remarketing and lead nurturing campaigns, use Facebook Custom Audiences to reach people in your email lists, past website visitors, and other lead segments.